Of the roughly 805,000 Americans who have a heart attack each year,

 Keep in mind that adopting lasting lifestyle changes requires setting SMART goals.
 When you begin your lifestyle makeover, make sure the challenges you set are:

-Here are a few changes you can make in your daily life to keep your heart healthy.
+Here are a few changes you can make in your daily life to help keep your heart healthy.

-You can begin by tracking how many calories you consume daily with a calorie counter app like MyFitnessPal.
-Determine how many calories you need in order to lose or maintain your weight and stay within that range each day.
+You can begin by tracking how many calories you consume daily.
+Determine how many calories you need in order to lose or maintain a moderate weight and aim to stay within that range each day.

-Skip foods that have very few nutrients and a lot of calories.
-Limit saturated fat, trans fat, sodium, red meat, sweets, and sugar-sweetened beverages.
-Try to avoid processed foods, which tend to be high in sodium and sugar, and consume alcohol in moderate amounts.
+Try to reduce the amount of — or eliminate — processed foods, which tend to be high in sodium and sugar, and consume alcohol in moderate amounts.

 Be sure to get the all-clear from your doctor before lacing up your running shoes.

 After a heart attack, you’ll likely experience a wide range of emotions, including depression and anxiety.
 These emotions can make it more difficult to implement and maintain habits that will greatly improve your health.

-If you have friends or family who smoke, try to avoid breathing in secondhand smoke from them as well.
+If you have friends or family who smoke, try to also avoid breathing in secondhand smoke.

-Carrying extra weight requires your heart to work harder, which in turn increases your risk of heart disease.
-If you have high blood pressure, high cholesterol, or high blood sugar, this can increase your risk even more.
+Carrying extra weight requires your heart to work harder, which in turn increases your risk for heart disease.
+Having high blood pressure, high cholesterol, or high blood sugar can increase your risk even more.

 Statins are frequently prescribed to lower levels of low-density lipoprotein (LDL) — the “bad” cholesterol that increases your risk for heart disease.

-Meeting other heart attack survivors and joining a local or national support group can provide the support and camaraderie you need to deal with your emotional ups and downs.
+Meeting other heart attack survivors and joining a local or national support group can provide the support and camaraderie you need to deal with any emotional ups and downs.